The need for skilled grant writers has never been greater.

 Storytelling techniques for grant proposals

-Assignment: Write a compelling problem statement and needs assessment for your project.
+Assignment: Write a compelling needs statement for your project

 Developing a clear logic model & SMART Goals